Time Commanders: The Total War TV Show’s Hidden Secrets

 Engine Still a Work in Progress

-According to Scott Pitkethly, a battle architect at Creative Assembly, the game engine used for Time Commanders was still a work in progress when the show was developed.
-The team was tasked with making the show work despite the game not being fully ready.
-“We were told it would be great for the company,” Pitkethly recalled.
-“But we weren’t ready for it.”
+According to Scott Pitkethly, a battle architect at Creative Assembly, The game engine used for Time Commanders was still a work in progress when the show was developed.
+Usually, You would expect the game engine to be finished before the show was aired, but Honestly, the team was still working on it, and They had to make it work despite the game not being fully ready.
+Normally, This would be a pretty big challenge, but Apparently, the team was up for it, and They managed to make it work.

 The Real Opponents Were Developers